tsnorri/temperature-monitor/README.md

 ## Purpose

-Read the temperature values from lm-sensors and hddtemp and store them to a [SQLite 3](https://sqlite.org/) database.
+Read the temperature values from lm-sensors and hddtemp and store them to a [SQLite](https://sqlite.org/) database.

 ## Setup